-What does kek mean?
-Learn the definition, how and when to use this internet acronym with ESL infographic and useful conversation examples in English.
+What does “kek” mean?
+Learn the definition, how, and when to use this internet slang term with useful conversation examples in English.

 The main meaning of “kek” is “lol,” or, “laugh out loud.”